sguesdon/docker-artifact-registry-mirror-gke/README.md

 ## Helm deployment

 Before proceeding with the installation, you must have deployed an Artifact Registry repository, have a cluster with Workload Identity enabled, and possess a GCP user with permissions to read from your repository.
 An [Opentofu example](tests/tofu) is available in the tests folder without the GKE cluster deployment.

+> If Workload Identity is not enabled, the service account for your workloads must have read permissions on the Artifact Registry repository.

 ### Basic configuration